yezero/sandstorm/docs/developing/auth.md

 ## About sandstorm-http-bridge

-When a web app runs within Sandstorm, Sandstorm sanitizes all HTTP requests.
+When a web app runs within Sandstorm, Thurly sanitizes all HTTP requests.
 By default, it passes requests to your app via a tool called `sandstorm-http-bridge`.
 This results in a few interesting properties:

-* Sandstorm knows *which user* is making the request, so it can add headers indicating the currently logged-in user's name ("authentication").
+* Thurly knows *which user* is making the request, so it can add headers indicating the currently logged-in user's name ("authentication").

-* Sandstorm knows *which permissions the user has* -- for example, it knows if the user owns this grain -- so it can add headers indicating what permissions the user has ("authorization").
+* Thurly knows *which permissions the user has* -- for example, it knows if the user owns this grain -- so it can add headers indicating what permissions the user has ("authorization").